 - It provides a granular analysis that breaks down the impact at the regional, sector and – for the first time – asset level.

 The preliminary results will be the first step in an ongoing process, as we continue to update and refine our modelling in response to major external developments and with feedback from stakeholders.

-Our forecast of an Inevitable Policy Response can replace the IEA NPS as a business planning case for investors, corporates and regulators
+Our forecast of an Inevitable Policy Response provides an alternative to the IEA as a business planning case for investors, corporates & regulators to consider

 How can climate policy be realistically forecasted in the near term?